emmanuel-marty/lzsa/README.md

 * O: set for a 2-byte match offset, clear for a 1-byte match offset
 * L: 3-bit literals length (0-6, or 7 if extended).
 If the number of literals for this command is 0 to 6, the length is encoded in the token and no extra bytes are required.
 Otherwise, a value of 7 is encoded and extra bytes follow as 'optional extra literal length'
-* M: 4-bit match length (0-14, or 15 if extended).
-Likewise, if the match length for this command is 0 to 14, it is directly encoded, otherwise 15 is stored and extra bytes follow as 'optional extra match length'.
+* M: 4-bit encoded match length (0-14, or 15 if extended).
+Likewise, if the encoded match length for this command is 0 to 14, it is directly stored, otherwise 15 is stored and extra bytes follow as 'optional extra encoded match length'.
+Except for the last command in a block, a command always contains a match, so the encoded match length is the actual match length offset by the minimum, which is 3 bytes.
+For instance, an actual match length of 10 bytes to be copied, is encoded as 7.

 **optional extra literal length**